 Diet Soda and Insulin

-If you’re diabetic then usually you have more attention of consuming excess sugars and what foods are best for you.
+If you’re diabetic then usually you have more attention to consuming excess sugars and what foods are best for you.

 Some refuse to touch all soda or prefer to sweeten up with sweeteners such as aspartame or sucralose.